gbossi/BitcoinClusterAggregator/src/main/java/bitcoin/README.md

 You find more information about the project in the [Wiki](https://github.com/ZuInnoTe/hadoopcryptoledger/wiki).

-The licence can be found inside this directory.
+The license can be found inside this directory.